You’ve started making candles! How exciting! Here is your step by step guide to making candles with our Simply 100% Soy Wax or the Simply CocoSoy Wax.

 To calculate this, you can use the below equation.

-Total grams of jar x fragrance loading = grams of fragrance required.
+Total millilitres of jar x fragrance loading = millilitres of fragrance required.

-You’ll then require 20g less wax as this is your fragrnace.
+You’ll then require 20ml less wax as this is your fragrance.

 So in total you’ll have: